Skip to content

 }

-The -Address can be local or private IP address.
-The -Port is any valid port number, and the -Protocol defines which protocol the endpoint will use: HTTP, HTTPS, SMTP, TCP, WS and WSS.
+The -Address can be a local or a private IP address.
+The -Port is any valid port number, and the -Protocol defines which protocol the endpoint will use: HTTP, HTTPS, SMTP, TCP, WS, or WSS.

 You can also supply an optional unique -Name to your endpoint.
 This name will allow you to bind routes to certain endpoints; so if you have endpoint A and B, and you bind some route to endpoint A, then it won't be accessible over endpoint B.